For a <constant-function> evaluation and derivative computation are trivial.

 Computes a very accurate real derivative for functions which can be applied to complex arguments.

-Computes the numerical gradient of func at pos.
+Computes the numerical derivative of func at pos.

 Partial degree in variable INDEX of a multivariate polynomial.